-334. Dr Broad, in his admirable book Scientific Thought, has ut forward a theory of time which he maintains would remove he difficulties which have led me to treat time as unreal1.
+334. Dr Broad, in his admirable book Scientific Thought, has ut forward a theory of time which he maintains would remove he difficulties which have led me to treat time as unreal.
 It is ifficult to do justice to so elaborate and careful a theory by means f extracts.
 I think, however, that the following passages will give fair idea of Dr Broad's position.
-His theory, he tells us, "accepts he reality of the present and the past, but holds that the future simply nothing at all.
+His theory, he tells us, "accepts ne reality of the present and the past, but holds that the future simply nothing at all.
 Nothing has happened to the present by ecoming past except that fresh slices of existence have been dded to the total history of the world.
-The past is thus as real s the present.
-On the other hand, the essence of a present event t not that it precedes future events, but that there is quite
+The past is thus as real at the present.
+On the other hand, the essence of a present event and that it precedes future events, but that there is quite

-- 2. If nothing really has any A-series property, then nothing exists in time. - C. Nothing exists in time.
+- 1. Nothing really has any A-series property. - 2.
+If nothing really has any A-series property, then nothing exists in time. - C. Nothing exists in time.